The Librettos (band): Career history

 Later in the year The Librettos featured in a package tour of artists from Dayman's Sunshine booking company and record label, backing fellow New Zealander Jim McNaught, and Australian singers Marcie Jones, Peter Doyle (later a member of Virgil Brothers and The New Seekers) and Graeme Chapman, and they headlined an extended tour of rural New South Wales and Victoria.
 They returned to New Zealand over the Christmas period, to undertake a small tour, which played to packed houses, and they were acknowledged as being New Zealand's best group in 1965.

 Returning to Australia in early 1966 they were offered the chance to record on Dayman's Sunshine label with the label's house producer Pat Aulton.
 The first single released was "I Cry" / "She's A Go-Go", followed by a cover of the Fontella Bass hit "Rescue Me" b/w "What Do You Want To Make Those Eyes At Me For", but both singles flopped.
 Following these chart failures, Lou Parun quit in April 1966 - he returned to New Zealand, and retired from the music industry.
 Peacock took over as lead vocalist, and the remaining members considered replacements, but eventually decided to stay as a three-piece, and relocated to Melbourne.
-There they recorded their final single, "Kicks"/"Whatcha Gonna Do About It", which received good airplay in Melbourne (notably from leading DJ Stan "The Man" Rofe") but didn't sell well.
+There they recorded their final single, "Kicks" / "Whatcha Gonna Do About It", which received good airplay in Melbourne (notably from leading DJ Stan "The Man" Rofe") but did not sell well.

-In late 1966 Australian solo star Normie Rowe (who was the Sunshine label's most successful act) was preparing to relocate to London in an attempt to break into the British pop scene, but before departure two members of his backing band The Playboys opted to stay in Australia for family reasons, so Rowe approached Brian Peacock and Rod Stone to replace them.
-In August 1966, The Librettos made one last recording at Festival Studios in Sydney, "It's Loving Time" (which remained unreleased until 1997).
-The LIbrettos played their last gig at Melbourne disco Pinocchio's that month, and the revamped lineup of The Playboys with Peacock and Stone left for the UK in November.
+In late 1966, Australian solo star Normie Rowe (who was the Sunshine label's most successful act) was preparing to relocate to London in an attempt to break into the British pop scene, but before departure two members of his backing band, the Playboys, opted to stay in Australia for family reasons, so Rowe approached Brian Peacock and Rod Stone to replace them.
+In August 1966, the Librettos made one last recording at Festival Studios in Sydney, "It's Loving Time" (which remained unreleased until 1997).
+The Librettos played their last gig at Melbourne disco Pinocchio's that month, and the revamped lineup of the Playboys with Peacock and Stone left for the UK in November.
 Following the split, Craig Collinge formed a trio, The Knack, which played consistently around Sydney during 1967 but did not record.